Captain Save a Hoe

-"Captain Save a Hoe" is a song by American rapper E-40 featuring hip hop group The Click.
+"Captain Save a Hoe" (clean version titled "Captain Save Them Thoe") is a single by American rapper E-40 featuring hip hop group The Click.
 It is the lead single from E-40's EP The Mail Man (1993).
 It is E-40's breakthrough hit and one of his most well-known songs.
 It has been featured in the soundtrack of the video game Grand Theft Auto V.

 Background

-The slang phrase "captain save a hoe" has become to mean a man who spends an excessive amount of time and money trying to please a woman, usually a promiscuous one.
+The slang phrase "captain save a hoe" has come to mean a man who spends an excessive amount of time and money trying to please a woman, usually a promiscuous one.
 According to E-40, his inspiration for writing the song was that a lot of his friends were acting like that.
 Producer Studio Ton produced a "heavy mobbed out baseline" for the track, while E-40 came up with the idea and title.
 D-Shot of The Click thought of the hook, which was inspired by the song "Double Dutch Bus" by Frankie Smith.

 The song criticizes a man who tries to "save" and impress women, especially when their help is unneeded.
 It ironically depicts this man as a superhero-like character called "Captain Save A Hoe".

 The single was released through E-40's independent record label Sick Wid It Records.
 The song became more successful than expected and a clean version of the song was subsequently made, with the title "Captain Save Them Thoe".
 Following its regional popularity, E-40 signed to Jive Records.
 The label re-released the single on 12".
 The song also popularized the phrase used in the title.